de-DEen-US

 Where to sleep

-On the first night, we spent the night in our car in a gravel pit.
-It was by a small body of water near the Stavsro parking lot, from where the hike to Gaustatoppen starts.
+The first night, we spent in our car in a gravel pit.
+It was by a small lake near the Stavsro parking lot, from where the hike to Gaustatoppen starts.
 It was very nice there, although the weather was bad.

 We spent the second night in an Airbnb.
 After the cold and wet hike, we (spontaneously) just needed somewhere warm and dry.
 The Airbnb is only slightly more expensive than a campsite.
 We had a cozy little room and a small terrace to ourselves.
 There is also a free parking lot nearby (at Lake Tinnsjå) where you can spend the night, as well as a campsite.